How to erase Mac hard drive safely

 So, rather than wiping your entire hard drive, why not remove all your unnecessary files instead to see if you can boost performance?

-The System Junk module from CleanMyMac X is a powerful Mac cleaner that can remove tons of useless clutter like system logs, language files, cache, and broken files; if you're looking for a quick way to clean up your Mac, free up space, and optimize performance, this is your solution.
+The System Junk module from CleanMyMac is a powerful Mac cleaner that can remove tons of useless clutter like system logs, language files, cache, and broken files; if you're looking for a quick way to clean up your Mac, free up space, and optimize performance, this is your solution.
 Here's how to use it:

-Scan in progress in System Junk module of CleanMyMacX
+Scan in progress in Clean up module of CleanMyMac

 1. Open the application or try the free download here.